davetam88/react-bookmark-app/README.md

 # React-Bookmark-App
-This project demonstrates the use of 'React Form Control' and API fetch via Promises.
+This project demonstrates the use of React Form Control and API fetch via Promises.

 ---
 # APP Features
-* User can add bookmark(title), an URL link, and desctipon and rating.
+* User can add a title, a URL link, description, and rating and then save it as a bookmark.

 ---
 # Live Screenshots